-This tutorial walks you through the procedure to configure Apache for a Linux CentOS 8.0 instance of the ecs.g6.large instance type.
+This tutorial walks you through the procedure to configure Apache for an instance that is of the ecs.g6.large instance type and runs Alibaba Cloud Linux 2.1903 LTS 64-bit.
 You can use this tutorial to familiarize yourself with operations in the ECS console.

 - Create an account and complete the account information.